One Tool Example

-Union Method: Choose the configuration method.
-The default setting is Automatically Configure by Column Name.
+Mode: Choose the configuration mode.
+The default setting is Auto configure by name.

-- Automatically Configure by Column Name: Stack data by column name.
+- Auto configure by name: Stack data by column name.

-- Automatically Configure by Column Position: Stack data by the column order in the stream.
+- Auto configure by position: Stack data by the column order in the stream.

-- Manually Configure: Allows you to manually specify how to stack data.
+- Manually configure columns: Allows you to manually specify how to stack data.
 When you choose this method, the columns in each input are displayed (indicated by row #1, #2, etc.).
-You can Reset a table By Position or By Name.

-When the mode is set to Manually Configure, Designer Cloud assumes the configuration doesn't change between the configuration of the tool and the time the workflow is run.
+When the mode is set to Manually configure columns, Alteryx assumes the configuration will not change between the configuration of the tool and the time the workflow is run.
 If anything is missing, an error occurs and the workflow will stop.
 For this reason, do not use this configuration mode in analytic apps and macros.

 When Columns Differ

-For the auto-configuration modes, you have to select how to handle columns that differ.
+For the auto-configuration modes, you must select how to handle columns that differ.

-- Error (Stop Data Processing): Throws an error in the Results grid and stops processing records.
+- Error - Stop Processing Records: Throw an error in the Results window and stop processing records.

-- Ignore (Continue Data Processing): Ignores columns that differ and continues processing rows.
+- Ignore - Continue Processing Records: Ignore columns that differ and continue processing records.

-- Output All Columns: Output includes all columns.
+- Output All Fields: Output includes all columns.
 Null values populate empty columns.

-- Output Only Common Columns: Output includes only the columns that each input has in common.
+- Output Common Subset of Fields: Output includes only the columns that each input has in common.

 Properties: Manually Configure Fields

-For the Manually Configure method, you have to configure your Output Properties.
+For the manually configure columns mode, you have to configure your Output Columns in the Properties section.